iLVL-Key/FFXI/gearswap/readme.md

 Verison 18.3
 - Added Snapshot set for ranged attacks.
+- Fixed Stoneskin and Sneak not using the Fast Cast set under specific conditions.

 Version 18.2
 - Adjusted the HUD Recast to now display recast timers above 60 seconds, mimicking the games built-in timers under the buff icons.